hermh4cks/Write-ups/Portswigger/5.Business_logic_vulnerabilities/Authentication_bypass_via_flawed_state_machine.md

 ![image](https://user-images.githubusercontent.com/83407557/209447959-1e50f6f0-5a45-42fd-ac62-91f9a07693e8.png)

-# Step 5 delte carlos
+# Step 5 delete carlos

 I delete the carlos account using the admin pannel, and solve the lab: